art-from-the-machine/Mantella/README.md

 https://youtu.be/_mZFkTchwEo

-Just to note, the PapyrusUtil issue mentioned can be resolved by installing the VR version of the file (under "Miscellaneous") if you are a VR user.
+Just to note, the PapyrusUtil issue mentioned in this video can be resolved by installing the VR version of the file (under "Miscellaneous") if you are a VR user.

 ### Skyrim